mmorowitz/morowitz-website/content/blog/obsidian-tasks/how-i-manage-tasks-in-obsidian.md

 ```
 {% endraw %}

-This will show the completed task and what file it orginated in.
+This will show the completed task and what file it originated in.

 Besides those queries, the rest of the content on the page is essentially supporting links and content that I might find useful during the day such as a Daily Review checklist.
 This changes relatively frequently.

 #### The Person Template
 I keep a note associated with each person I interact with.
 This may sound a little creepy at first, but all it really does is house a query of tasks where I mention that person.
 This could be done with tags (e.g. `#person/JohnDoe`) but you still have to house that query somewhere so I still needed the note.

-Person notes are prefixed with a `@` to make it easy to filter when inserting a link.
+Person notes are prefixed with a `@` to make it easy to filter when inserting a link or opening the file from the Obsidian quick switcher.

 The Person note has two main uses:
 1. Houses the query that shows all tasks where this person is tagged.
 So, when I'm talking to them, I can pull up a list of everything I want to discuss, review, or delegate to them.